openbsd/src/gnu/llvm/tools/clang/docs/ClangCommandLineReference.rst

 Provide minimal debug info in the object/executable to facilitate online symbolication/stack traces in the absence of .dwo/.dwp files when using Split DWARF

+.. option:: -fsplit-lto-unit, -fno-split-lto-unit

+Enables splitting of the LTO unit.

 .. option:: -fsplit-stack

 .. option:: -fstack-protector, -fno-stack-protector

-Enable stack protectors for functions potentially vulnerable to stack smashing
+Enable stack protectors for some functions vulnerable to stack smashing.
+This uses a loose heuristic which considers functions vulnerable if they contain a char (or 8bit integer) array or constant sized calls to alloca, which are of greater size than ssp-buffer-size (default: 8 bytes).
+All variable sized calls to alloca are considered vulnerable

 .. option:: -fstack-protector-all

-Force the usage of stack protectors for all functions
+Enable stack protectors for all functions

 .. option:: -fstack-protector-strong

-Use a strong heuristic to apply stack protectors to functions
+Enable stack protectors for some functions vulnerable to stack smashing.
+Compared to -fstack-protector, this uses a stronger heuristic that includes functions containing arrays of any size (and any type), as well as any calls to alloca or the taking of an address from a local variable

 .. option:: -fstack-size-section, -fno-stack-size-section